deciduously/hunt-the-wumpus/post.md

 # Hunt the Wumpus

-In this post we'll walk through recreating the classic [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) game in [Yew](https://github.com/DenisKolodin/yew).
+In this post series we'll walk through recreating the classic [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) game in [Yew](https://github.com/DenisKolodin/yew).
 The original was played at the command line, we're going to use a webpage.

+With Yew we will be defining our frontend in Rust, which will be compiled to [WebAssembly](https://webassembly.org/) for execution.

+Does this app need this?
+Does *any* app need this?

+In order, no and debatable but probably.
+Hash it out in the comments!

+Will we do it anyway?  **HELL YES**.

+Rust has some great tooling popping up making this compilation pipeline relatively painless.
+Yew with `cargo-web` like I use here is only one of already several ways to go about it.
+If you like what you find here I'd recommend the [RustWasm book](https://rustwasm.github.io/book/introduction.html) next.
+It walks you through building a Game of Life `<canvas>` application without using any fancy frameworks or tools - from there you can pick and choose what you need on top of it.
+You get to decide how low or high level you want to get with it.

 This is a beginner-level tutorial - though it's helpful to be familiar with reading Rust.

 ## Setup

 You'll need a nightly Rust compiler.
-See [rustup](https://rustup.rs/) to get started if you need.
+See [rustup](https://rustup.rs/) to get started if you need to - it's easy.
 You'll also need [`cargo-web`](https://github.com/koute/cargo-web): `cargo install cargo-web`.
-Once you have that installed, navigate to your project directory and issue `cargo new hunt-the-wumpus` at the terminal.
+Once you have that installed navigate to your project directory and issue `cargo new hunt-the-wumpus` at the terminal.
 Open that folder in the text editor of your choice.
-We're going to start by adding the basic outline of the app and build pipeline - enough to get everything compiling and running.
+We're going to start by adding the basic outline of the app and build pipeline.
+Just enough to get everything compiling and running.

-First thing's first - we want to use the built-in Rust target.
+First we want to use the built-in Rust target.
 Issue the following commands:

 ```
 $ rustup override set nightly